spiritualhost/ZoomEasier/README.md

 ## Known Issues
 - MacOS desktop webloc shortcuts refuse to open directly in Zoom app, instead opening in the browser
+- MacOS desktop webloc shortcuts can export as blank and unusable
+- MacOS installation issues

 ---